Political Management Degree Requirements

 6476 Political Consulting (3 credits; offered summer)

-If you want to pursue a career in lobbying, grassroots organizing, public affairs, or non-profit operations, the Advocacy Politics concentration will teach the skills needed to immediately start shaping policy outcomes.
+If you want to pursue a career in lobbying, grassroots organizing, public affairs, or non-profit operations, the Advocacy Politics cluster will teach the skills needed to immediately start shaping policy outcomes.

 6410 Grassroots Engagement (3 credits; offered fall)

 Strategies and techniques to build advocacy support among and across general civic populations.
 Identification of potential supporters through database targeting and individual outreach.
 Motivation and training of interested supporters for grassroots action in campaigns, at public forums, and before decision-makers.
 Coalition and protest options; analytics of ongoing efforts.

 Track, influence, and alter politically significant issue-related discourses and policy developments.
 Legislative, executive, and judicial venues and processes for policymaking; state referendum, initiative, and recall ballot opportunities; organizational structures, including digital procedures, for issue management.